Strong spatial mixing for repulsive point processes: Identities for the pressure

 \subsection{Interpolating uniformly}

-In this section we prove Lemma \ref{lem:interpolate-to-zero}, which can be viewed as interpolating between activity $0$ and activity $\lambda$.
+In this section we deduce another identity for the pressure that stems from interpolating between activity $0$ and activity $\lambda$.
 To prove it, we first recall a basic fact about the logarithmic derivative of the partition function.
+Throughout this section, we write $\rho_{\Lambda,\lambda}(v)$ for $\rho_{\bl}(v)$ with the choice of activity $\bl(x) = \lambda \one_{x \in \Lambda}$.

 \begin{fact} For each $\lambda > 0$ we have \end{fact} \begin{proof} The left-hand side is equal to the expected number of points of the Gibbs point process in $\Lambda$ at activity $\lambda$, which is equal to the right-hand side (see, for instance, the GNZ equations \cite{ruelle1999statistical}). \end{proof}